Purported quantitative support for multiple introductions of SARS-CoV-2 into humans is an artefact of an imbalanced hypothesis testing framework: Exploring the effect of the separation and root shape conditions

 Notably, Figure \ref{fig:bf-surfaces} shows a maximum Bayes factor at $t_x =t_y = 15$ days, close to the timings for the maximum likelihood $P(\tau_{1C}| I_2)$ shown in Figure \ref{fig:two_intro}.
 This reflects the fact that the topology $\tau_{1C}$ is compatible with the more credible ancestral haplotype $S_A$, so the likelihood $P(\tau_{1C}| I_2)$ is given greater weight in the Bayes factor.
-The maximum Bayes factor was 2.47.
-The surface is also fairly flat, suggesting that a model or marginalization of $(t_x ,\, t_y)$ should produce a Bayes factor around $0.2$.
+The maximum Bayes factor was 0.25.
+The surface is also fairly flat, reflecting the noise of evolutionary processes at this scale and suggesting that a model or marginalization of $(t_x ,\, t_y)$ should produce a Bayes factor around $0.2$.

 Additionally, the likelihood $P(\tau_{2C}| I_2)$ does not have a maximum inside the observed range.
 In order to check for a higher Bayes factor elsewhere, I calculated Bayes factors with the likelihood $P(\tau_{2C}| I_2)$ maximized at $(t_x,t_y) = (\infty,\infty)$ and the likelihood $P(\tau_{1C}| I_2)$ taken from $(t_x,t_y) = (30, 30)$, as an upper bound.
 The result ($BF = 0.205$) indicates that $P(\tau_{2C}| I_2)$ cannot cause a higher Bayes factor elsewhere.
 This reflects the lower weight the Bayes factor gives to $P(\tau_{2C}| I_2)$ for being compatible with the less credible ancestral haplotypes ${S_C,S_T}$.